Corymbia blakei

-Corymbia blakei, commonly known as the ghost gum, is a species of tree that is endemic to Queensland.
+Corymbia blakei, commonly known as ghost gum, is a species of tree that is endemic to Queensland.
 It has smooth bark, sometimes with a stocking of rough bark on older specimens, linear to narrow lance-shaped adult leaves, flower buds usually in groups of three, creamy white flowers and barrel-shaped, cup-shaped or cylindrical fruit.

 Description

 Corymbia blakei is a tree that typically grows to a height of 10 m and forms a lignotuber.
 It has smooth, powdery white to creamy grey bark, with a short stocking of rough, tessellated, dark grey bark at the base of older specimens.
 Young plants and coppice regrowth have heart-shaped, egg-shaped or elliptical leaves that are 20-60 mm long and 10-30 mm wide.
 Adult leaves are the same shade of green on both sides, linear, narrow lance-shaped or curved, 40-130 mm long and 3-18 mm wide, tapering to a petiole 3-17 mm long.
 The flower buds are arranged in leaf axils on a branched peduncle up to 2 mm long, each branch usually with three buds on pedicels 1-4 mm long.
 Mature buds are pear-shaped, 4-5 mm long and 3-4 mm wide with a rounded operculum.
 Flowering has been recorded in December and the flowers are creamy white.
 The fruit is a woody barrel-shaped, cup-shaped or cylindrical capsule 6-10 mm long and 5-9 mm wide with the valves enclosed in the fruit.